Wanindu Hasaranga: Rising through ranks

 In the annual ICC Awards in January 2022, Wanindu Hasaranga was included in the ICC Men's ODI Team of the Year, and the ICC Men's T20I Team of the Year.
 During the 2022 Asia Cup, Hasaranga made match-winning all-round performances against Bangladesh and Pakistan.
 Against Pakistan in the Super 4 match, Hasaranga took 3 wickets for 21 runs and Pakistan finally bowled out for 121 runs.
 Sri Lanka won the match by 5 wickets and Hasaranga won the man of the match award as well.
 In the final against Pakistan, Sri Lanka batted first and restricted to 58/5 in 8.5 overs.
 However, along with Bhanuka Rajapaksa, he made a match-winning partnership of 58-runs, where Sri Lanka posted 170 runs.
 Sri Lanka eventually won the match and became sixth time Asia Cup champions.
 Hasaranga was adjudged player of the tournament for his all-round performances.
 Due to his performances with 36 runs and 3/27, Hasaranga became only the second player after West Indian Carlos Brathwaite, to score 30-plus runs and three-plus wickets in a men's T20I knockout between two Full-Member nations.

 The annual ICC Awards in January 2023 saw Hasaranga get included in the 2022 T20i Team for the second consecutive year.
+In June 2023, Hasaranga was named in Sri Lanka's squad for the 2023 Cricket World Cup Qualifiers in Zimbabwe.
+In the opening match, Hasaranga took 6 wickets against UAE picking up his first 6-wicket haul in ODIs.
+Against Afghanistan in February 2024 in second T20I, Hasaranga became the second fastest bowler after Afghan Rashid Khan to claim 100 T20 international wickets.

+In May 2024, he was named the captain in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.